 3 Reasons You’re Not Building Compatible Tech Teams

-Ultimately, creating a harmonious, productive team is a function of two basic variables:
+Ultimately, building the right team is a function of two basic variables:

 - Having complementary skill sets

 A team of skilled individuals that can’t work together is like a can of premium gasoline without a car to put it in.
 Having gasoline is an essential component in moving the car but you won’t have much luck getting it from point A to B without the vehicle.

 Mismatched teams not only bode poorly for each individual’s future performance, but they also heighten the risk of short tenures.
 Incompatible teams run the risk of huge time losses—forcing team leaders to hire the same roles over and over.

 If you find yourself struggling with how to build a team that’s compatible, check out this Recruiter Cheat Sheet or continue reading for highlights.

 Top reasons why you’re not building a tech team that’s compatible